-Here’s what he said in a few years back in a Fellowship of Christian Athletes (FCA) article:
+Here’s what he said a few years ago in a Fellowship of Christian Athletes (FCA) article:

 Commentary for this verse says “Often we are so concerned about what we could be doing for God somewhere else that we miss great opportunities right where we are.
 Every job can become Christian work when you realize that the purpose of your life is to honor, serve, and speak out for Christ.
 Because God has placed you where you are, look carefully for opportunities to serve him there.”